 \section{Introduction}

 Post-click conversion rate (CVR) prediction plays a key role across industrial ranking systems, such as recommender systems (RS) \cite{ma2018entire,wen2020entire,tang2020progressive}, online advertising \cite{zhu2017optimized}, and search engines \cite{zhang2020towards}.
 In video recommendation, an RS first recalls a large number of related videos and then ranks and exposes them to the users according to several ranking metrics, e.g., click-through rate (CTR) or CVR.
-Finally, users may click on (CTR sample) and eventually view the videos interested in (CVR sample).
-Depending on the item types, the CVR represents different meanings in consumption degree.
-For net media contents the CVR indicator is continuous, $label\in\left[0,1\right]$, e.g., if someone watched 2 minutes of a video with a length of 5 minutes then $CVR=0.4$.
-The number of CVR samples equals the item click numbers, which are the positive samples of a CTR task.
-The main challenge of CVR modeling is the data sparsity involving much fewer samples than CTR, which imposes a challenging model fitting process resulting in a poor generalization ability.
+Finally, users may click on (CTR sample) and eventually view the videos (CVR sample).
+For network media contents the CVR indicator is continuous, $label\in\left[0,1\right]$, e.g., if someone watched 2 minutes of a video with a length of 5 minutes then $CVR=0.4$.
+The number of CVR samples equals the video click number, which are the quantity of the positive samples of the CTR task.
+Thus the main challenge of CVR modeling is the data sparsity involving much fewer samples than CTR, which imposes a challenging model fitting process resulting in a poor generalization ability.
 A feasible solution is to use the CTR task to improve the performance of the CVR task with multi-task learning (MTL) as Fig.\ref{fig.main2}.